I don’t know if you like tennis. Personally, I’m a fan of this sport.

 In tennis, we usually talk about a Big 3, to designate the 3 “giants” of the circuit: Rafael Nadal, Nfovak Djokovic and Roger Federer (in no particular order).

-Removing the rackets, adding the code, WordPress also has its Big 3, but at the level of page builders: Elementor (more than 5 million active installations), Divi Builder (nearly 770,000 customers) and Beaver Builder (more than 300,000 active installations) are competing for the top spot, leaving crumbs to the others.
+Removing the rackets, adding the code, WordPress also has its Big 3, but at the level of page builders: Elementor (more than 5 million active installations), Divi Builder (more than 800,000 customers) and Beaver Builder (more than 200,000 active installations) are competing for the top spot, leaving crumbs to the others.

 Behind them, it is difficult to exist.
 That doesn’t stop some competitors from being fiercely ambitious.